DCotterill/halixia-hugo/content/ma/how-to-be-mind-kind-124.md

 layout: static
 ---

-Mindfulness and meditation tools for a healthier you
+Mindfulness and meditation tools for a healthier you.

 Mindfulness and meditation tools can help you create life-changing habits to support your mental health.
 These tools will help you get through tough times and find joy in everyday life.